 After enjoying annual average GDP growth of around 6.1% from 2005 to 2011, Uruguay’s economic growth slowed to an average of 3.8% per year from 2012 to 2014.
 The slowdown in the recent years is attributed to a the slowdown in the global economy, which also affected Uruguay’s trade partners as well as the country’s neighboring countries in the region, such as Argentina and Brazil.

 One of Uruguay’s main risks is its high inflation.

-The government’s fiscal deficit stood at 3.4% of GDP in 2014, up from the average deficit of 1.4% of GDP seen over the past decade.
-The shortfall is expected to fall to 3% in 2015 and to 2.8% in 2016.
+The government’s fiscal deficit stood at around 3% of GPD in 2015, down from 3.5% in 2014 but up from the average deficit of 1.4% of GDP seen over the past decade.
+The shortfall is expected to increase further to 4% this year.

 Be the first to comment on this article!

 In order to promote open and spam-free conversations, Global Property Guide moderates commetns on all articles.
 You can expect that your comment will be published within 24 hours.

 Fortnightly updates from the global property arena directly to your inbox.